Introduction-to-Programming-with-Python/word-frequency-in-a-song/README.md

 Once you execute the file [Code.py](https://github.com/Introduction-to-Programming-with-Python/word-frequency-in-a-song/blob/main/Code.py) a horizontal bar graph will be deployed showing the frecuency of each word existing in a song lyrics.

-By default, the input son is Lost On You by LP, if you want to execute the program with another song you simply have to replace the variable "cancion" in the [Code.py](https://github.com/Introduction-to-Programming-with-Python/word-frequency-in-a-song/blob/main/Code.py) file with the lyrics of the song you want.
+By default, the input song is Lost On You by LP, if you want to execute the program with another song you simply have to replace the variable "cancion" in the [Code.py](https://github.com/Introduction-to-Programming-with-Python/word-frequency-in-a-song/blob/main/Code.py) file with the lyrics of the song you want.